bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

 ```

-I *imagine* that `Foo a`, `Bar a`, and `Baz a` contexts are zero-width.
+David F: I *imagine* that `Foo a`, `Bar a`, and `Baz a` contexts are zero-width.

+SLPJ: no, class constraints are always boxed because they can be bottom (with recursive classes).
+I don't know how to avoid this.

+### Strictness

-Unlike a true `newtype`, pattern matching on the constructor *must* force the contents to maintain type safety. *SLPJ: I do not understand this paragraph.
-Example please! *
+Unlike a true `newtype`, pattern matching on the constructor *must* force the contents to maintain type safety.
 In particular, matching on the constructor reveals an existential and/or type information.
 As Dan Doel found, and pumpkin relayed in [
 https://ghc.haskell.org/trac/ghc/ticket/1965\#comment:16](https://ghc.haskell.org/trac/ghc/ticket/1965#comment:16), we have to be careful not to reveal such information without forcing the evidence.
 Since we're using the newtype optimization, the evidence is in the contained field itself.

+*SLPJ: I do not understand this paragraph.
+Remember, we propose no change to the source language semantics*.

 ## Sample uses

-### Avoiding indirection while maintaining shape invariants
+### Example 1